Château de la Mar - Roussette de Savoie Marestel La Chapelle 2018

 Bettane & Desseauve

-A wine that lives up to its name.
-Head-spinning, seductive, full-bodied, and dense, this cuvée will enhance your meals and Savoyard cheese platters featuring tomme, Beaufort, and Abondance cheeses.
-A unique style, a gourmet wine to discover.
+A wine that truly lives up to its name.
+Rich, seductive, full-bodied, and dense, this cuvée will enhance your meals and complement your selection of Savoyard cheeses, such as Tomme, Beaufort, and Abondance.
+A unique style—a fine dining wine waiting to be discovered.

-Buy your La Mar wines at the best price in our private sale!
+Buy La Mar wines at the best prices in a private sale!

 Eye

-A shiny appearance, golden hue, green and gray highlights
+A lustrous appearance, golden hue, with green and gray highlights

 Nose

-Notes of undergrowth combined with aromas of vanilla and mocha
+Notes of forest floor combined with aromas of vanilla and mocha

 Serve